Zaruhi02/plants_shop/README.md

   <h1> PLANTS.COM </h1>

 ## Description
-<h2>Ecommerce website built with React for state management pure CSS for style.
-This page sells plants.
-The page is created for people who love plants and their care.
+<h2>Ecommerce website built with React for state management and pure CSS for styling.
+This page is for selling plants.
+It is created for people who love plants and their care.
 Here you can search for plants by species.
 You will find all the plants you need.</h2>

-### User interface
+### User Interface
 <ul>
 <li>Plants</li>
 <li>Login </li>